 “Like Grass Before the Reaper”

 The men of the Forlorn Hope had done what they could.
 Now it was up to the regiments of Sherman’s XV Corps to pass over and take Stockade Redan and the lines nearby.
-The survivors of the Forlorn Hope, seeking shelter in the defensive ditch, half expected to see the Union attack hot on their heels, but instead they saw….nothing.
+The survivors of the Forlorn Hope, seeking shelter in the defensive ditch, half expected to see the Union attack hot on their heels, but instead, they saw….nothing.
 No attack.
 No men.
-Evidently the orders to the units assigned to attack had not been communicated.
-The plan was quickly unravelling.
+Evidently, the orders to the units assigned to attack had not been communicated.
+The plan was quickly unraveling.

 Sherman, livid at this error, had promised Grant an assault and he would stay true to his word.
 Ordered to move forward, the stunned Federal soldiers pressed down the Graveyard Road toward the stout Confederate lines.
 Like the men of the Forlorn Hope, this new force was savaged by Confederate rifle and artillery fire.
 One Confederate from the 36th Mississippi said the Federal soldiers “fell like grass before the reaper.”
 Sherman ordered more attacks, but each was driven back with frightful casualties.
 Sherman’s May 22nd assaults against Stockade Redan and its nearby lines would cost him roughly 3,000 dead and wounded soldiers.